Extreme Emergency Cold Weather Shelter

 The Salvation Army's proposed ‘Hope Place' campus will not only include a year-round permanent emergency shelter for the homeless, but also daily feeding programs for low-income individuals & families as well as access to a variety of social service programs & services.

 With community support and most importantly the Lord's guidance, The Salvation Army's permanent year-round emergency shelter will be a reality in the coming years.

 As with virtually all programs & services, The Salvation Army's Extreme Emergency Cold Weather Shelter is made possible through generous community support in the form of financial contributions, volunteer service and in-kind donations.

-For more information about The Salvation Army Ozark Area Coordination, its programs or services please call (417) 862-5509 or visit www.usc.salvationarmy.org/springfield-mo.
-Financial donations to support The Salvation Army can be mailed to The Salvation Army P.O.
+For more information about The Salvation Army, its local programs or services please call (417) 862-5509 or visit www.usc.salvationarmy.org/springfield-mo.
+Financial donations to support The Salvation Army's local programs and services can be mailed to The Salvation Army P.O.
 Box 9685 Springfield MO 65801-9685, or made over the phone by calling 1-800-SAL-ARMY.

-The Salvation Army Ozark Area Coordination helps residents in Greene, Christian, Taney & Stone counties.
+The Salvation Army serves residents in Christian and Greene counties.
 Available assistance includes an emergency food pantry, housing & shelter programs, a senior citizen center, character-building programs for children and many other community outreach events.
 In 2012, The Salvation Army provided more than 12,000 local individuals with social service assistance including distributing 7,000 bags of food to families & individuals in need, providing 110,000 meals to the hungry and helping nearly 8,500 individuals with seasonal assistance.